theflutterfire/Termsand-Conditions/README.md

-Five Cents is licensed to You (End-User) by Andrew Tanchuk, located and registered in Khmelnitskyi 29018, Ukraine (hereinafter: Licensor), for use only under the terms of this License Agreement.
-Our VAT number is 3358117755.
-By downloading the Application from the Apple AppStore, and any update thereto (as permitted by this License Agreement), You indicate that you agree to be bound by all of the terms and conditions of this License Agreement, and that you accept this License Agreement.
-The parties of this License Agreement acknowledge that Apple is not a Party to this License Agreement and is not bound by any provisions or obligations with regard to the Application, such as warranty, liability, maintenance and support thereof.
-Andrew Tanchuk, not Apple, is solely responsible for the licensed Application and the content thereof.
-This License Agreement may not provide for usage rules for the Application that are in conflict with the latest App Store Terms of Service.
-Andrew Tanchuk acknowledges that it had the opportunity to review said terms and this License Agreement is not conflicting with them.
-All rights not expressly granted to You are reserved.

 # 1. THE APPLICATION
-Five Cents (hereinafter: Application) is a piece of software created to track expenses & incomes - and customized for Apple mobile devices.
+WalletFlow (hereinafter: Application) is a piece of software created to track expenses & incomes - and customised for Apple mobile devices.
 It is used to enter expenses & incomes to see insights.
 The Application is not tailored to comply with industry-specific regulations (Health Insurance Portability and Accountability Act (HIPAA), Federal Information Security Management Act
 (FISMA), etc.), so if your interactions would be subjected to such laws, you may not use this Application.
 You may not use the Application in a way that would violate the Gramm-Leach-
 Bliley Act (GLBA).

 # 2. SCOPE OF LICENSE
-2.1 You are given a non-transferable, non-exclusive, non-sublicensable license to install and use the Licensed Application on any Apple-branded Products that You (End-User) own or control and as permitted by the Usage Rules set forth in this section and the App Store Terms of Service, with the exception that such licensed Application may be accessed and used by other accounts associated with You (End-User, The Purchaser) via Family Sharing or volume purchasing.
+2.1 You are given a non-transferable, non-exclusive, non-sublicensable licence to install and use the Licensed Application on any Apple-branded Products that You (End-User) own or control and as permitted by the Usage Rules set forth in this section and the App Store Terms of Service, with the exception that such licensed Application may be accessed and used by other accounts associated with You (End-User, The Purchaser) via Family Sharing or volume purchasing.
-2.2 This license will also govern any updates of the Application provided by Licensor that replace, repair, and/or supplement the first Application, unless a separate license is provided for such update in which case the terms of that new license will govern.
+2.2 This licence will also govern any updates of the Application provided by Licensor that replace, repair, and/or supplement the first Application, unless a separate licence is provided for such update in which case the terms of that new licence will govern.
 2.3 You may not share or make the Application available to third parties (unless to the degree allowed by the Apple Terms and Conditions, and with Andrew Tanchuk's prior written consent), sell, rent, lend, lease or otherwise redistribute the Application.
 2.4 You may not reverse engineer, translate, disassemble, integrate, decompile, integrate, remove, modify, combine, create derivative works or updates of, adapt, or attempt to derive the source code of the Application, or any part thereof (except with Andrew Tanchuk's prior written consent).
-2.5 You may not copy (excluding when expressly authorized by this license and the Usage Rules) or alter the Application or portions thereof.
-You may create and store copies only on devices that you own or control for backup keeping under the terms of this license, the App Store Terms of Service, and any other terms and conditions that apply to the device or software used.
+2.5 You may not copy (excluding when expressly authorised by this licence and the Usage Rules) or alter the Application or portions thereof.
+You may create and store copies only on devices that you own or control for backup keeping under the terms of this licence, the App Store Terms of Service, and any other terms and conditions that apply to the device or software used.
 You may not remove any intellectual property notices.
-You acknowledge that no unauthorized third parties may gain access to these copies at any time.
+You acknowledge that no unauthorised third parties may gain access to these copies at any time.
 2.6 Violations of the obligations mentioned above, as well as the attempt of such infringement, may be subject to prosecution and damages.
 2.7 Licensor reserves the right to modify the terms and conditions of licensing.
-2.8 Nothing in this license should be interpreted to restrict third-party terms.
+2.8 Nothing in this licence should be interpreted to restrict third-party terms.
 When using the Application, You must ensure that you comply with applicable third-party terms and conditions.

 # 3. TECHNICAL REQUIREMENTS
 3.1 The Application requires a firmware version 1.0.0 or higher.
 Licensor recommends using the latest version of the firmware.